-Sabby Lewis papers, 1920s-1990s
+Sabby Lewis papers, 1930s-2005

 Scope and Contents

-Materials produced and compiled by Sabby Lewis, band leader, arranger, jazz pianist, and educator, including original compositions and arrangements, scrapbooks and photographs, audiovisual recordings, news clippings, fliers and other performance ephemera, copyright documents, contracts and other business records, correspondence, personal writings, and biographical material.
+Materials produced and compiled by Sabby Lewis, band leader, arranger, jazz pianist, and educator, including original compositions and arrangements, audiovisual recordings, scrapbooks and photographs, audiovisual recordings, news clippings, fliers and other performance ephemera, copyright documents, contracts and other business records, correspondence, personal writings, and biographical material.

 Dates

-- Creation: 1930s-1990s
+- Creation: 1930s-2000s

 Creator